Calling all Warrior Wannabees! Want to join in?

 Next Wednesday Warrior Workday

-BRING: Bring drinking water and (cue Beatles music) all you need is gloves.
+BRING: Bring drinking water and paper bags.

 DIRECTIONS TO THE PRESERVE: